Monday Mar 29th, 2021, 0900-1930

 We made it to the end of the trail and beginning of a road just in time.
 But it was still a few miles to the lake and we had some new problems.
 The wind had picked up and it had gotten really cold all of a sudden.
 Our feet were wet, which just accelerated the chill factor.
 I stopped to put on layers and break out my headlamp.
 We were still walking through snow on the road but there were some tire tracks we could follow.
 I just wanted to find a dry, protected place to pitch my tent but that seemed increasingly difficult on this dark, snowy and dreadfully windy ridgeline.

 A spot behind a large downed ponderosa caught my eye and I went for it.
-Stellar found a similar log and so we were committed.
 I still had 1.5 liters of water, more than enough for dinner and breakfast, so I was happy.
 I did some creative pitching to snug my tent right up next to the log and it worked pretty great as a wind break.
 I stayed warm while the wind howled.
 I even put earplugs in to drown the noise.
-It was nice at least to be under such big trees… provided they didn’t crush us.
+It was nice at least to be under such big trees… provided they didn’t fall on me.